How Do You Know if You Have the Gift of Discernment?

 - The gift of a prophet

 Gift of Prophecy: Jody has the gift of a prophet.
 She is a truth teller and is likely to be one of the first to speak up in any given situation.
 Jody voices herself, particularly when discerning any injustice.
 Jody doesn't always seek to be a public figure but offers counsel and explains the exact issue that needs to be addressed.
-She will also follow up to make sure her guidance is adhered.
+She will also follow up to make sure her guidance is followed.

 Gifted with Discernment?